SyedShahbaz120/ToDoApp-SwiftUi/README.md

 •⁠  ⁠Notifies users of critical updates or events even when the app is in the background.
 ### Allowing the User to Update App Preferences like Enabling Dark Mode
 •⁠  ⁠Provides options for users to personalize their app experience by switching to dark mode or other preferences.
+### Timer Feature
+•⁠  ⁠Allows users to set timers for tasks or activities, enhancing productivity management.